Evidence Level

 What is the recommended dosage of Chitosan?

-Does Chitosan interact with medications?
+Does Chitosan interact with any medications?